Read. Listen. Think.

 FOR POSTERITY podcast

 Launched in 2020, you can now listen to the riddim on the For Posterity podcast.
-Some of my past guests and topics have included: Jah9 for a discussion of Black love and how to love “Highly;” Lila Ike, Sevana, Naomi Cowan, Jaz Elise speaking about the myth of gender equity in Jamaican music; and Nicole Dennis-Benn contemplating identity for the migrant Caribbean subject.
-Every episode is a journey into truth.
+Some past guests and topics have included: film director-artist Storm Saulter on Jamaica and futurism; Haitian writer-activist Edwidge Danticat discussing memory and migration; Jah9 with a discussion of Black love and how to love “Highly;” Lila Ike, Sevana, Naomi Cowan, Jaz Elise speaking about the myth of gender equity in Jamaican music; and Nicole Dennis-Benn contemplating identity for the migrant Caribbean subject.
 Click to listen, think, share.

 Disclaimer and Contact Details